eclipse-hono/hono/site/content/user-guide/amqp-adapter.md

 {{% /note %}}

 ### SASL EXTERNAL Authentication
-TODO
+When a device uses a client certificate for authentication, the TLS handshake is initiated during TCP connection establishment.
+If no trust anchor is configured for the AMQP adapter, the TLS handshake will succeed only if the certificate has not yet expired.
+Once the TLS handshake completes and a secure connection is established, the certificate's signature is checked during the SASL handshake.
+To complete the SASL handshake and authenticate the client, the adapter performs the following steps:

+* Adapter extracts the client certificate's Issuer DN and uses it to
+* perform a Tenant API lookup to retrieve the tenant that the client belongs to.
+In order for the lookup to succeed, the tenant’s trust anchor needs to be configured by means of registering the [trusted certificate authority]({{< relref "Tenant-API.md/#trusted-ca-format" >}}).
+* If the lookup succeeds, the Tenant API returns the tenant, thus implicitly establishing the tenant that the device belongs to.
+* Adapter validates the device’s client certificate using the registered trust anchor for the tenant.
+* Finally, adapter authenticates the client certificate using Hono's credentials API.
+In this step, the adapter uses the client certificate’s subject DN (as authentication identifier) and x509-cert (as credentials type) in order to determine the device ID.

+NB: The AMQP adapter needs to be configured for TLS in order to support this mechanism.

 ## AMQP Command-line Client
-For the purposes of demonstrating the usage of the AMQP adapter, the **Hono CLI Module** contains an AMQP command-line client for interacting with the AMQP adapter.
+For purposes of demonstrating the usage of the AMQP adapter, the **Hono CLI Module** contains an AMQP command-line client for interacting with the AMQP adapter.

-The command-line client contains the following arguments (with default values):
+The command-line client supports the following parameters (with default values):

 * `--message.address`: The AMQP 1.0 message address (default: `telemetry/DEFAULT_TENANT/4711`)
 * `--amqp.host`: The hostname that the AMQP adapter is running on (default: `localhost`)